WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 # Architectures

-When selecting an appropriate architecture, it may be useful to keep in mind that the workflows below mainly differ along four dimensions.
+Based on the above challenge and response formats and transports, it is possible to construct architectures for various complete DID Auth interactions.
+When selecting an appropriate combination, it may be useful to keep in mind that the example architectures in this section mainly differ along four dimensions:

-1. Is the DID known to the relying party at the time of challenge construction
+1. Is the DID known to the _relying party_ at the time of challenge construction?
-1. Transport mechanism of the challenge
+1. What is the transport mechanism of the DID Auth challenge?
-1. The location of authentication material (i.e. where are the secrets stored?)
+1. What is the location of authentication material?
+(I.e. where are the secrets stored?)
-1. Transport mechanism of the response
+1. What is the transport mechanism of the DID Auth response?

-Therefore, the following DID Auth architecture are only some examples of possible combinations of design options.
+Therefore, the following DID Auth architectures should be understood only as some examples of possible combinations of design options.

 ## DID Auth Architecture 1: Web page and mobile app